tbates/umx/cran-comments.md

 ## Changes
-As requested, don't run examples which open the browser (these had been present for several years) There are multiple new features as well,  Hopefully allows package to be re-instated (was removed 2018-01-25).
+As requested, I now don't run examples which open the browser (these had been present for several years).
+There are multiple new features as well.

+Hopefully allows package to be re-instated (was removed 2018-01-25).

 The package likely can't be tested on El Capitan, as the mac CRAN pipeline currently fails building OpenMx binaries for El Cap (we can build them fine locally)